The One Approach You Need to Master Your Food Cravings

 Have you heard of the hypothalamus before?
 It’s no problem if you haven’t.

-Translated for regular people, this means that your brain recognizes when something was rewarding in the past, thinks you should eat it again!
+Translated for regular people, this means that your brain recognizes when something was rewarding in the past and thinks you should indulge it again.

 Finding a way to slow down or interrupt this process is the key to overcoming your cravings!